evpl/xteps/README.md

 This code can fail build with this exception `java: unreported exception java.lang.Throwable; must be caught or declared to be thrown`.

-You can switch to Java 9+ or use functional interfaces static methods to hide any exceptions or just use Unchecked Xteps.
+You can switch to JDK 9+ or switch to Unchecked Xteps or use functional interfaces static methods to hide any exceptions.

 ```java
 stepsChain()